mark-metrovich/Finance-Projects/README.md

-# Finance-Projects
-This is a collection of some personal projects I have worked on either for my undergraduate degree in Financial Math and Statistics from UCSB, or projects I have developed for the Endowment Fund I helped manage at UCSB.
-After my graduation I continued to study the application of mathematics and statistics to the world of finance.
+# Projects for UCSB Dean's Investment Group Endowment
+This is a collection of some projects that I created for the Dean's Investment Group at UC Santa Barbara.
+The group was made up of student portfolio managers who oversaw an endowment fund for the Economics Department at the school.
+We underwent Investment Analysis to make informed decisions for the fund under the advisory committee made of professionals in the industry as well as professors within the university.

+These projects are a mixture of my own creation with some source material which I will cite alongside the code.
+They are also a culmination of concepts learned in the classroom and translated to real applications in portfolio management and investment analysis.